adamsilver/maintainablecss.com-jekyll/_chapters/03-reuse.md

 ## 1. Because styles change based on breakpoints

-Building responsive sites mean that we style elements differently based on viewport size.
-Imagine trying to build a 2 column grid that:
+Responsive Design  means styling elements differently based on viewport size.
+Imagine coding a two-column grid to the following spec:

-- has 50px and 20px padding on large and small screens respectively.
+1. Each column has 20px and 50px padding on "small" and "large" screens respectively.
-- has 3em and 2em font-size on large and small screens respectively.
+2. Each column has 2em and 3em font-size on "small" and "large" screens respectively.
-- on small screens each column is stacked below each other.
-Note: "column" is now misleading.
+3. On small screens, the columns are stacked.
+Note: "column" is now a misleading class name.

-With this in mind how can you utilise these atomic class names: `.grid`, `.col`, `.pd50`, `.pd20`, `.fs2` and `fs3` and achieve these specs?
+Using atomic class names such as: `.grid`, `.col`, `.pd50`, `.pd20`, `.fs2` and `fs3` makes this difficult at best.

 	<div class="grid">
-	  <div class="col pd50 pd20 fs3 fs2">Column 1</div>
+	  <div class="col pd20 pd50 fs2 fs3">Column 1</div>
-	  <div class="col pd50 pd20 fs3 fs2">Column 2</div>
+	  <div class="col pd20 pd50 fs2 fs3">Column 2</div>
 	</div>

-You can see this just isn't going to work.
-You now need some crazy class names such as `fs3large`.
-This is just the tip of iceberg when it comes to maintenance issues.
+The latter class names override the former.
+There is no responsive behaviour here.
+To achieve this you need a crazy class name such as `.fs3large`.

+This is merely scratching the surface of the problems you will face with this approach to CSS development.

-Alternatively, take the following semantic mark-up that doesn't attempt to reuse styles:
+Alternatively, take the following semantic mark-up:

 	<div class="someModule">
 	  <div class="someModule-someComponent"></div>
 	  <div class="someModule-someOtherComponent"></div>
 	</div>

-Ensuring this is styled as specified above, is now a simple task with 6 CSS declarations needed in total, 3 of which reside within media queries.
+The styles are isolated to the module.
+And you can apply the rules flexibly within CSS.
+Just 6 CSS declarations are needed with 3 of those inside Media Queries.

+As an aside, consider how valuable a responsive grid system is.
+A visual layout should adapt to the *content*, not the other way around.
+The content should not adapt to a predefined responsive grid.
+That's poor design.

 ## 2. Because styles change based on states

-How do you make `<a class="padding-left-20 red" href="#"></a>` have padding 18px, a slight border, a background of grey and a text colour as a slightly darker shade of red when it's hovered or focused of active i.e. `:hover`,`:focus`, `:active` etc?
+Consider the following HTML:

+	<a class="padding-left-20 red" href="#"></a>

-The short answer is you can't.
-Try to avoid having to fix self-induced problems.
+Giving the element different styles on hover (e.g. padding or colour) becomes painful at best.
+It's better to avoid having to fix self-induced problems.

 ## 3. Because reuse makes debugging more difficult

-When debugging an element, there will be several applicable CSS selectors playing a part making it noisy.
+When inspecting an element, there are several applicable CSS selectors.
+You will have to look through these.
+With a semantic class name there is just one.

 ## 4. Because granular styles aren't worth bothering with

-If you're going to do `<div class="red">` you may as well do `<div style="color: red">` which is more explicit anyway.
-But we don't want to do this because we don't want to mix concerns.
+If you're going to do `<div class="red">` you may as well do `<div style="color: red">`.
+The latter is more explicit anyway.
+But this isn't advisable because it mixes concerns and removes the benefit of being able to cache CSS.

 ## 5. Because visual class names don't hold much meaning

-Take `red`.
-Does this mean a red background?
-Does this mean red text?
-Does this mean a red gradient?
-What tint of red does this mean?
+Take `.red` for example.
+This could mean a red background, text or a reddish gradient.
+Who knows.

 ## 6. Because updating a "utility" class applies to all instances